peterzieba/5Vpld/README.md

 winetricks mfc40 mfc42
 </code>

 Furthermore, if you are intending on working with the ATF150x parts, you should probably grab the newer fitters out of the Atmel Prochip package.
+The utilities in this repository will refuse to work without them.

 ## Command line approach: CUPL & Your favorite text editor or IDE.
 This is probably the most solid approach assuming you are OK with using CUPL as a language.
 This approach can operate on both Linux and Windows without trouble.
 You should start with the WinCUPL approach as a prerequisite to getting the CUPL compiler and the examples/help files.